GeotrekCE/Geotrek-rando-v3/docs/installation.md

 Feel free to add https configuration at will.

-You can also open up your web ports thanks to ufw for instance
+You can also open up your web ports thanks to UFW for instance

 ```bash
 sudo ufw allow https comment 'Open all to access Nginx port 443'